Main content of the website

 • Are a Canadian citizen

-• Have lived in British Columbia for at least 6 months before you register to vote
+• Have lived in British Columbia for at least 6 months immediately before registering to vote

 • Live in the Village of Kaslo at the time of registration